What You Don’t Know (About Headshots) CAN Hurt You

 Paul Braun: Upscale Business / Laurie Winchenbaugh: Student

-I want to focus on her idea about what a newscaster-host looks like.
-She argued that a ‘real’ newscaster would wear her hair in a ponytail because she herself did so as a real investigative reporter (in the field) and would show up on set with a ponytail.
+She argued that a ‘real’ newscaster would wear her hair in a ponytail, because she herself did so as an investigative reporter 🕵️♀️ on an internet show.

 Humberto Ramos: Blue Collar Worker / Edgy-Gangster, Thug

-WHEN GRADUATING FROM FREE, LOW PAYING, OR NON UNION WORK to union, resume building, five-and-unders or guest starring roles, it’s important to make the distinction between the two worlds.
-The first is free, low paying or non-union for a reason.
-Everyone in the process involved, from top to bottom, is still learning and gaining experience because production doesn’t have the budget to hire pros with experience who demand high pay.
+The first is free, low-paying, or non-union for a reason.
+Everyone in the process involved, from top to bottom, is still learning and gaining experience, because production 🎬 doesn’t have the budget to hire pros with experience who demand high pay.

-What does this mean for the actor?
+What does this mean for you?

-It means often times, among other things, casting isn’t strong.
+It means often times (among other things), casting isn’t strong.

 Rita Sever (clockwise from top left): Creative Professional / Upscale Love Interest / Girls’ Night Out

-ON A MAJOR SHOW with any sort of a budget behind it like on “The Morning Show” with Reese Witherspoon and Jennifer Aniston, a host will never be seen wearing a pony tail except on the field.
-And on a major show with any sort of budget, it’s unlikely a 20-year old would be cast as a CEO.
+ON A MAJOR SHOW with any sort of a budget behind it, like on “The Morning Show” with Reese Witherspoon and Jennifer Aniston, a host will never 🙅♀️ be seen wearing a ponytail…except on the field.

 Zeus Oira: Gamer / Casual (BBQ) Dad